 - Freezer paper You can purchase a roll of freezer paper from the grocery store (Reynold's Freeze Paper).
 Be sure that you're not purchasing wax paper or parchment paper.
 Neither of these products will work with this project.
 You can also purchase pre-cut sheets that are commercially available.
 One product is Quilter's Freezer Paper by C&T Publishing, available on Amazon.com.

-- Highlighter pen
+- Highlighter pens in 2 colors

 - Fabric marking chalk or pen

+- Double-sided tape or "Washi" tape (can be found at any crafting store like Joanne's, Michaels, etc.)

 - 18" or 24" ruler with a 1/4" measurement

 - Small ruler (12") with a 1/4" measurement

 - 7 envelopes or plastic baggies to store your facets

-- Domestic sewing machine and thread assortment (neutrals or colors that match your fabrics)
+- Domestic sewing machine and thread assortment

 - Scissors and rotary cutting tools (cutters and mat) We'll be cutting both paper and fabric, so if you prefer to use 2 rotary cutters (one with an old blade and one new one) that would be ideal.

 - Iron and ironing pad (or board)

 - Pins, clips, or fabric glue

 - 7 Fabrics according to the colorway chart